Deep down, you know there’s more to life than this.

 What if you make a fool of yourself in public and it goes viral on Youtube?

-Your Inner Mean Girl knows how to crush your dreams.
-If you listen to her fears, they’ll never come true.
+Your mind knows how to crush your dreams.
+If you listen to yours fears, they’ll never come true.

-But how can you not listen when her fears sound so reasonable?
+But how can you not listen when these fears sound so reasonable?

 Playing The Positive “What If?”
 Game